JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 The comparsion is successful on this next image which has no Amazon textwords.

+{:refdef: style="text-align: center;"}
 ![Image]({{ site.baseurl }}/assets/images/site-3.png){: width="500"}
+{: refdef}
 {:refdef: style="text-align: center;"}
 \[Amazon Homepage Screenshot with no Amazon text\]
 {: refdef}

 # Costs

 The cost calculation is still a bit of a mystery to me.
 I'm not sure if the image base64 counts as part of the input tokens or if "low res" mode only charages a flat 85 token plus output tokens.
-I'll continue to test and update this section, but i'm seeing input tokens in the tens of thosands right per image right now
+I'll continue to test and update this section, but i'm seeing input tokens in the tens of thosands per image right now

-* Don't forget to specify "low res" mode which should be 85 tokens per image plus however many output tokens
+* Don't forget to specify "low res" mode in the `image_url`
     * `image_url": {"url": f"data:image/png;base64,{base64_screenshot}", "detail": "low"},`
 * Add a max token cap
     * `max_tokens=300`